-Do you want to spend a year helping unreached language groups to hear the gospel for the first time while you travel the world?
+Do you want to spend a year traveling the world helping unreached oral people groups hear the gospel for the first time?

-Then StoryRunners SOS Team internship is just for you!
+Then the StoryRunners SOS Internship is for you!

 About the SOS Internship

-During a StoryRunners one-year SOS internship, you are part of a team that travels the world to conduct three-week School of Storying (SOS) workshops.
-You coach local speakers to develop 42 Bible stories in their own heart language.
+During a StoryRunners one or two-year SOS internship, you are part of a team that travels the world to conduct School of Storying (SOS) workshops.
+You coach local believers in unreached oral people groups to develop 40 Bible stories in their own heart language, and how to launch communities of multiplying disciples among their own people.
 Immediately, these same speakers unleash the life-changing message of God’s love and forgiveness in Jesus Christ as they tell these stories in a ministry of evangelism, discipleship, and church planting.

 *Contact us to discuss an internship beginning on a different date.